 For those I just sent into sheer panic, never fear -grin-.
-I'm not talking about an agent-worthy query.
-Just something that sounds halfway decent and nails your protagonist, antagonist, inciting event, story goal, conflict, stakes, and how they win.
+I'm not talking about an agent-worthy query, just something that sounds halfway decent and nails your protagonist, antagonist, inciting event, story goal, conflict, stakes, and how the protagonist wins.
 Because if you can't specify those seven things before you start your novel, you're very likely going to run into problems at the halfway mark, if not sooner.

-Uncertainty about the stakes is often where a lot of novel ideas fall flat.
-(And why they stall in the middle) You have a great premise, a solid inciting event, great characters, but you haven't figured out why all this matters yet and what will happen if your protag fails.
-Because of that, once you get past the opening events, you're not sure where the story goes.
-Nothing is at stake for your protag to fill the middle and give them hurdles to overcome to win.
+Uncertainty about the stakes is where a lot of novel ideas fall flat.
+(And why they stall in the middle.)
+You have a great premise, a solid inciting event, great characters, but you haven't figured out why all this matters yet and what will happen if your protagonist fails.
+Once you get past the opening events, you're not sure where the story goes.
+Nothing is at stake for your protagonist during the middle to drive them on and give them hurdles to overcome.

-Not knowing what constitutes a win is also a problem area that can stall you.
-A lot of writers like to see how the story turns out organically, and that's fine, but you should have an inkling of what "win" means.
-They face some problem and have to solve in in some way, even if it's vague.
-"Stop the bad guy from doing what he was doing" was mine (though I actually had a name and what he was doing in there, but that would give away the book).
+Not knowing what constitutes a win is another problem area that can stall a plot.
+Some writers prefer to see how the story turns out organically, and that's fine, but it helps to have an inkling of what "win" means to the protagonist, even if it's vague.
+"Stop the bad guy from doing what he was doing" was mine (I used a name and specifics, of course, but that would give away the book).

-For example, Bob's goal is to survive the zombies and find a way to be with Jane that doesn't involve him letting his wife, Sally, die.
-A win for him might be "live happily ever after with Jane."
+A win for Bob is, "survive to live happily ever after with Jane."
 We don't need to know more than that at this time, be we know that he needs to act in ways throughout the novel to bring about that resolution.
 That's part of the core conflict -- the love triangle.

-Let's break it down and write a query for Bob and the Zombies to make sure I have all the pieces needed for a solid story.
+Let's break it down and write a query for Bob and the Zombies to make sure we have all the pieces needed for a solid story.

 Inciting event: Zombies crash through the front window one morning

-Story goal: Survive the zombies and find a way to be with Jane that doesn't involve him letting his wife, Sally, die
+Story goal: Survive the zombies and find a way to be with Jane.

 Conflict: Bob wants to leave Sally for Jane, but he needs Sally to find Jane and survive